SmartThings Garage Door Opener integration with MyQ

 Automations

-Have you every forgotten to close the garage door after crawling into bed?
+Have you ever forgotten to close the garage door after crawling into bed?
 Do you leave for work in the morning through the garage?

 Then you should definitely consider setting up some awesome SmartThings automations!
-Here’s a few automations I use.
-Hopefully it inspires you to create your own.
+Here are a few automations I use.
+Hopefully, it inspires you to create your own.

-• Send notification or text if garage door sensor status is OPEN at 10pm
+• Send a notification or text if the garage door sensor status is OPEN at 10 pm

-• If I’m at home, then open garage door at 7am (Before I leave for work)
+• If I'm at home, then open the garage door at 7 am (Before I leave for work)

-• If weather is rainy, then close garage door.
+• If the weather is rainy, then close the garage door.

 Getting Started

-This guide assumes that your SmartThings hub is already setup, MyQ has been connected to your wifi, and that your multipurpose sensor has been added to your home.
+This guide assumes that your SmartThings hub is already set up, MyQ has been connected to your wifi, and your multipurpose sensor has been added to your home.
 I highly recommend adding your multipurpose sensor to SmartThings, mounting it to the garage door, and ensuring the tilt sensor works correctly before continuing.

 As of writing this in September 2020, I could only find two working ways to get SmartThings working with MyQ: MyQ Lite or using this SimpleCommands script.